The History of Monetary Collapse in Zimbabwe

-Hyperinflation, which is generally characterized by an inflation rate of greater than 50% per month, rapidly erodes the value of a currency, leading to economic stagnation, price volatility, and distrust of government monetary policy and authority.
+Hyperinflation is generally characterized by an inflation rate of greater than 50% per month.
+It rapidly erodes the value of a currency, which leads to economic stagnation, price volatility, and distrust of government monetary policy and authority.

-It can take a country years to recover from the economic impacts of hyperinflation, and if monetary policy is not corrected appropriately, it can easily reoccur.
-Zimbabwe, a country located near the south-eastern coast of Africa, experienced almost a decade-long inflation crisis.
+It can take a country decades to recover from the economic impacts of hyperinflation, and if monetary policy is not corrected appropriately, it can easily reoccur.

 The causes of Zimbabwe’s hyperinflation crisis were several instances of policy mismanagement by Zimbabwe’s president Robert Mugabe and his government.